f4goh/DRAPRS/README.md

 ## Usage notes ##

-To use the 4x20 LCD char, the LiquidCrystal_I2C and WIRE libraries must also be included.
+To use 4x20 characters LCD Display, the LiquidCrystal_I2C and WIRE libraries must also be included.

 ```c++